 Staying ethically with AirBnb: Today, I’m wanting to chat about something I used to love, but have found myself feeling not so great about lately: AirBnb.
 I’m from the Nashville, Tennessee area, where bachelorette parties flock in by the plane full each weekend to celebrate their upcoming nuptials.
-Many of these parties rely on AirBnb (or other short term rental platforms) to host their stay.
+Many of these parties rely on AirBnb rentals (or other short term rental platforms) to host their stay.
 Because of this demand for short term rentals, some serious gentrification is occurring.
 Families who have depended on their rental properties for years are suddenly being out-priced.
 They are forced out, or having to move for other reasons.
 Housing that is on the market is becoming harder to afford.
 That is if it can even be found.
-And a real housing crisis is occurring.
+And a real housing crisis is occurring, not just in the united States, but in many places around the world.
 Read on and find out how staying ethically with AirBnB is possible.

 NOTE: Throughout this piece, I’m discussing ways to stay in short-term rentals ethically.
 I use the term “AirBnb” because it is the most common short-term rental platform.
 But these guidelines also apply to sites like Booking.com, VRBO, Expedia Vacation Rentals, and all other short-term rental platforms.

 Know Your Host

 You can easily visit a host’s profile and see their other listings on AirBnb.
 Usually you see them as “guidebooks” for multiple homes.
 If they have more than a few AirBnb rentals at different locations around the city, then they are probably a member of an AirBnb management company.
 Also, you can read the listing description.
 Sometimes the host says that they won’t be available to communicate with you once you’re in the city.
 But if so-and-so is, it’s possible that they’re using one of the management companies.
 I really recommend only staying with hosts who have one home listed, if you are interested in staying ethically with AirBnb.